-Ryan Reynolds Toddler Pushed Him To Play Detective Pikachu
+Ryan Reynolds’ Toddler Pushed Him To Play Detective Pikachu

 — People (@people) May 2, 2019

-Pokémon Detective Pikachu is currently available for viewing at theaters around the U.S.
+Pokémon Detective Pikachu is currently in theaters.